ika-musume/IKAOPM/README.md

 ## Compilation options
 * `IKAOPM_DEBUG` You can view the values inside like a static storage.
 * `IKAOPM_BUSY_FLAG_ENABLE` A busy flag for an asynchronous FIFO that performs delayed write for a faster CPU bus.
 This signal is equal to `o_D[7]`.
+* `IKAOPM_USER_DEFINED_CLOCK_ENABLES` For efficiency in clocking, you can use the clock enables used by IKAOPM from outside of the module.
+Read the comments in the IKAOPM.v for recommended timings.

 ## FPGA resource usage
 * Altera EP4CE6E22C8: 2231LEs, BRAM 6608 bits, fmax=73.83MHz(slow 85C)